Hackney housing strategy

 Our housing strategy plays a key role in helping us meet the Mayor of Hackney’s vision for everyone in Hackney to have a genuinely affordable, good quality and stable home.
 It builds on what residents have told us and recognises the contribution that the Council and other organisations can make towards building mixed and sustainable communities, and improving the health and wellbeing of residents.

-The housing strategy was formally approved in January.
-It sets out the ways in which we will work until 2022 to tackle residents’ concerns and help them achieve their housing ambitions:
+The housing strategy was formally approved in January 2018 and set out the ways we would work until 2022 to tackle residents’ concerns and help them achieve their housing ambitions:

 It also sets out the need for more genuinely affordable homes in Hackney: